Schots/mlops_project/README.md

     print(hashed_password)

     ```

-    As you can see, this script depends on "passlib".
-Add this dependency to requirements.in.

-    _requirements.in_
+    Make the script readable, writable and executable by giving permissions.

+    ```sh
+    sudo chmod +777 script.py           # add permission to the file
     ```

+    As the script needs on ***passlib*** library, edit the <span style="color:yellow">requirements.in</span> file and include this dependency.

+    _requirements.in_ :

+    ```
     passlib
     ```

-    Reinstall all dependencies of the project
+    Reinstall all dependencies of the project, which will also install the new dependencies that you have included requirements files.

     ```sh
     make requirements
     ```

-    Then test your script
+    Test your script.

     ```sh
     python3 script.py
     ```

-    If everything works fine you will see something like this output
+    If everything works fine you will see something like this output, a hashed password

     ```sh
     $2b$12$B.Xs4nChoe87oXAFM.QHNe7UkSWBWHh0ZuShzs/weKzKPoMKB.cbi